vekatze/neut/book/src/modules-and-sources.md

 This command creates a template module `./sample/` that performs "hello world".

-You can build and execute this module by running the following commands:
+You can build and execute this module as follows:

 ```sh
 cd ./sample